IK10 TOUCH SCREEN

 • Glove & wet-touch tuning (project-dependent)

-For an accurate recommendation, share your enclosure structure, mounting method, impact-risk scenario, target IK level, and any sealing/bonding requirements.
+For accurate guidance, share enclosure structure, mounting method, impact scenario, and any sealing/bonding constraints.

 CONTACT